Readri205/MS2_Project/README.md

         1. The user would already be comfortable with the website layout and can easily click the blog link

     1. I want to sign up to the Newsletter so that I am emailed any major updates and/or changes to the website or organisation.
-        1. At the bottom of every page their is a footer which content is consistent throughout all pages.
+        1. At the bottom of every page there is a footer which content is consistent throughout all pages.
         1. To the right hand side of the footer the user can see "Subscribe to our Newsletter" and are prompted to Enter their email address.
         1. There is a "Submit" button to the right hand side of the input field which is located close to the field and can easily be distinguished.